ggreer/geoff.greer.fm/_posts/2015-04-26-os-x-code-signing-and-firewalls.md

 sqlite>
 {% endhighlight %}

 Bingo.
 The table contains my band-aid signature *and* one from a week earlier.
-Though we shouldn't be too hasty to stop gathering information.
+Though we shouldn't be too hasty and stop gathering information.
 Is there anything important in the `global` table?

 {% highlight sql %}
 sqlite> SELECT * FROM global WHERE id IN (SELECT global FROM code WHERE identifier LIKE "%iojs%");